opentofu/opentofu/docs/architecture.md

 file in the root of the repository.

-The full flow illustrated above does not actually apply to _all_ commands, but it applies to the main OpenTF workflow commands `opentf plan` and `opentf apply`, along with a few others.
+The full flow illustrated above does not actually apply to _all_ commands, but it applies to the main OpenTofu workflow commands `tofu plan` and `tofu apply`, along with a few others.

 For these commands, the role of the command implementation is to read and parse any command line arguments, command line options, and environment variables